GeoCARB (Geostationary Carbon Cycle Observatory)

 - "TEMPO is indeed progressing nicely to launch, with excellent support from Maxar," Webb told SpaceNews.

-From this vantage point, the GeoCarb instrument will produce maps of the column averaged dry air mixing ratios of CO2 (XCO2), CH4, (XCH4), CO (XCO) and SIF (Solar Induced chlorophyll Fluorescence) at a spatial resolution of 5-10 km multiple times each day.
+The GeoCarb instrument was developed to produce maps of the column averaged dry air mixing ratios of CO2 (XCO2), CH4, (XCH4), CO (XCO) and SIF (Solar Induced chlorophyll Fluorescence) at a spatial resolution of 5-10 km multiple times each day.
 6) 7)

 The GeoCarb instrument views reflected light from Earth through a narrow slit.
-When the slit is projected onto Earth's surface, it sees an area measuring about 2,700 km from north to south and about 5.2 km from east to west.
-In comparison, OCO-2's swath is about 10 km wide.
-GeoCarb stares at that area for about 4-1/2 seconds, then the slit is moved half a slit width — 3 km — to the west, allowing for double sampling.
-With this technique, GeoCarb can scan the entire continental United States in about 2-1/4 hours, and from Brazil to South America's West Coast in about 2-3/4 hours.
-It is not designed to observe the oceans, as reflectivity over the oceans is too low to provide useful data.
+When the slit was projected onto Earth's surface, it was able to see an area measuring about 2,700 km from north to south and about 5.2 km from east to west.
+In comparison, OCO-2's swath was about 10 km wide.
+GeoCarb stared at that area for about 4-1/2 seconds, then the slit was moved half a slit width — 3 km — to the west, allowing for double sampling.
+With this technique, GeoCarb was able to scan the entire continental United States in about 2-1/4 hours, and from Brazil to South America's West Coast in about 2-3/4 hours.
+It was not designed to observe the oceans, as reflectivity over the oceans was too low to provide useful data.
 10) 11) 12)

-The GeoCarb instrument consist of the aperture assembly, telescope, spectrometer, and electronics boxes.
-It is a 4-Infrared channel, single-slit imaging spectrograph optimized to measure carbon dioxide, carbon monoxide and methane, and Solar-Induced Fluorescence (SIF) from geostationary orbit.
-The fourth channel, measures oxygen dioxide column concentration and, SIF, providing valuable information on aerosol and cloud contamination.
+The GeoCarb instrument consisted of the aperture assembly, telescope, spectrometer, and electronics boxes.
+It was a 4-Infrared channel, single-slit imaging spectrograph optimized to measure carbon dioxide, carbon monoxide and methane, and Solar-Induced Fluorescence (SIF) from geostationary orbit.
+The fourth channel, measured oxygen dioxide column concentration and, SIF, providing valuable information on aerosol and cloud contamination.

-There are two grating spectrometers, four focal plane assemblies cooled to 125 K (degrees Kelvin) and Cold Optical Bench cooled to ~190 K .
+There were two grating spectrometers, four focal plane assemblies cooled to 125 K (degrees Kelvin) and Cold Optical Bench cooled to ~190 K .
 Cooling by Northrup Grumman thermal-mechanical unit.
 13)